About CBD: What It Is, How It Works, and What the Science Says

 | Psychoactive? | No | Yes, produces a "high" |

-| Legal status | Federally legal (from hemp, <0.3% THC) | Federally illegal (state laws vary) |
+| Legal status | Hemp-derived, no detectable THC; ships to all 50 states | Federally illegal (state laws vary) |

 | Drug test | Broad-spectrum/isolate: very low risk | Will likely trigger a positive result |

-| Primary effects | Calming, anti-inflammatory, anxiolytic | Euphoria, altered perception, appetite |
+| Primary effects | Non-intoxicating | Euphoria, altered perception, appetite |

 | Side effects | Mild (fatigue, dry mouth in some) | Impairment, anxiety, paranoia possible |